Coastal hazards and the Proposed Christchurch Replacement District Plan.

 Submissions on these coastal hazard provisions closed on Friday 16 October 2015 and a Government Order

-in Council (effective 16 October 2015) directed the removal of these provisions from the district plan review process.
+in Council (external link) (effective 16 October 2015) directed the removal of these provisions from the district plan review process.
 Submissions received on coastal hazard provisions will not be published or passed on to the Independent Hearings Panel for consideration.
 There will be no opportunity for further submissions on the coastal hazard submissions.

 The risk from coastal hazards remains.
 The change is in the planning response to these hazards through Resource Management Act processes, given that central government is looking at a National Policy Statement for natural hazards and is updating its guidance on adaptation to climate change.